Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 Why Excella?
 FAQ

-Pain points //TODO
 Use Cases //TODO
 Pros & Cons //TODO
 Alternative Choices //TODO
 Questions to ask //TODO
-When will customers ask for them? //TODO
+When will customers ask for it? //TODO
 Success stories // TODO
 Getting Started //TODO